We Analyzed the Future Direction of SelectQuote Inc. (SLQT), Here is What We Found

-SelectQuote Inc. (NYSE:SLQT) went up by 0.36% from its latest closing price compared to the recent 1-year high of $29.00.
-The company’s stock price has collected 4.12% of gains in the last five trading sessions.
-Press Release reported 6 hours ago that SelectQuote to Participate in Citi’s 2021 Healthcare Services, Medtech, Tools & HCIT Virtual Conference
+SelectQuote Inc. (NYSE:SLQT) went up by 2.71% from its latest closing price compared to the recent 1-year high of $30.12.
+The company’s stock price has collected 10.10% of gains in the last five trading sessions.
+Press Release reported on 02/18/21 that SelectQuote to Participate in Citi’s 2021 Healthcare Services, Medtech, Tools & HCIT Virtual Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.